-NoteBurner Apple Music Converter, a professional DRM removal for Apple Music, Audiobook as well as iTunes M4P music, is the perfect "agency" that we mentioned above.
-It can remove the DRM from Apple Music and convert Apple songs to common formats (MP3/ FLAC/ AAC /WAV).
+NoteBurner Apple Music Converter, a professional converter for Apple Music, Audiobook as well as iTunes M4P music, is the perfect "agency" that we mentioned above.
+It can convert Apple songs to common formats (MP3/ FLAC/ AAC /WAV).
 With NoteBurner Apple Music Converter, we can easily download and copy Apple Music to an external SD card or anywhere else.

 Now we are going to guide you on how to move Apple Music to SD card with NoteBurner Apple Music Converter step by step.
 Before we get started, please make sure you've downloaded and installed the program on your computer (Mac/ Windows).
 Otherwise, please click on the links below to finish the setup.

 Launch the program.
 Click button "+" on the upper left.
 A pop-up window will show you all of the songs you've downloaded in your iTunes library.
 Choose the songs you like for converting and then press OK.

 Click the gear button on the upper right of the interface.
 There will be a pop-up window to allow you to choose output format (MP3/AAC/FLAC/WAV/AIFF), output quality, and output path.

 Click the button “Convert” and then you will see the progress bar of the conversion.
 When they are all done, click the menu button (three lines) on the upper right of NoteBurner Apple Music Converter.
 Here you can find all the converted songs that have been converted successfully.